 Resolution

-Be it resolved that faculty members at NAU who are currently NTT and are qualified, hired through a national search, and desired by their department for a TT position may be moved into a TT position by the unit without having to re-apply for a new job.
+Be it resolved that full-time faculty members at NAU who are currently NTT and are qualified, hired through a national search or as strategic spousal hire, and desired by their department for a TT position may be moved into a TT position by the unit without having to apply for a new job.
 If qualified and desired faculty members are already in the department, then we should fight to retain them at NAU.

 Units will develop their own process for defining discipline specific qualifications, and identifying and converting NTT faculty members to TT members.
 This position asserts the value of our faculty and promotes faculty retention.